Tuttotorna/lon-mirror/README.md

 Measures the structural cost of introducing an observer.

-An observer is defined strictly as a non-invariance-preserving transformation that introduces asymmetry, preference, or irreversibility.
+An observer is defined strictly as a transformation that introduces:

+asymmetry

+preference

+irreversibility

 Definition:

-OPI = Ω_ap − Ω_obs
+> OPI = Ω_ap − Ω_obs

-Where:

-Ω_ap = aperspective invariance (no observer)

-Ω_obs = invariance after observer-induced transformation

 Interpretation: